ioccc-src/winner/2000/thadgavin/README.md

 NOTE: the author suggested `-O6` but at least some gcc versions support no more than level 3 which is what the Makefile has.

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the code and added an appropriate make rule so that the SDL version works independent from the curses version (using the same code).
-To use it:
+To use the SDL version works independentlt from the cueses version:

 ```sh
 make thadgavin_sdl